munificent/craftinginterpreters/book/classes.md

 ^part A Tree-Walk Interpreter

-We're eleven chapters in, and the interpreter sitting on your machine is nearly a full-fledged scripting language.
+We're eleven chapters in, and the interpreter sitting on your machine is nearly a complete scripting language.
 It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file IO, user input etc. But the language itself is adequate.
 We've got a little procedural language in the same vein as BASIC, TCL, Scheme (minus macros), and early versions of Python and Lua.

 If this was the 80's, we'd be done.
 But, today, many popular languages support "object-oriented programming".
 Adding that to Lox will give users a familiar set of tools for writing larger programs.
-Even if you personally don't <span name="hate">like</span> OOP, this chapter and the next will help you understand how some language creators design and implement object systems.
+Even if you personally don't <span name="hate">like</span> OOP, this chapter and [the next][inheritance] will help you understand how some language creators design and implement object systems.

+[inheritance]: inheritance.html

 <aside name="hate">

 If you *really* hate classes, though, you can skip these chapters.
 They are fairly separate from the rest of the book.
 Personally, I find it's good to learn more about the things I dislike.
-I find things only seem all bad when viewed from a distance.
+Things only seem all bad when viewed from a distance.
 Once details emerge, I gain a more nuanced perspective.

 </aside>